theonejonahgold/wat-zegt-deze-brief/README.md

 - For testing: List of contacts from Tessa, classmates who know people, student groups, Refugee volunteering, DUO, Community houses, BIKO as points of contact for the target audiences.

 # Week[0]

+## Coaching session

+- Testing is important, make time for it.
+- Initial planning structure is very impressive, keep it up!
+- Don't spend too much time thinking about the tools you use, but spend that time thinking about the features you create.
+- Discussed learning goals were well-formulated, don't forget to write them down.

 ## Feedback session